Christopher-Hayes/hayes.software/src/blog/archive/partition-recovery.md

 ---
 layout: layouts/post-archived.html
-title: 💾 Recovering Files from a Corrupt Linux Partition
+title: Recovering Files from a Corrupt Linux Partition
 meta:
   desc: How to recover files from a corrupt Linux partition
   tag:
 date: 2022-11-18
 intro:
-  title: Recovering Files from a Corrupt Linux Partition
+  # title: Recovering Files from a Corrupt Linux Partition
-  emoji: 💾
   desc: How to recover files from a corrupt Linux partition
 aiassist: This post was Slack thread on <a href='https://newhaven.io' target='_blank'>newhaven.io</a> that was converted to a blog post using GPT-3.
 devto: